maarimo/maarimo/README.md

 I’m a Software Engineering student passionate about technology and solving real-world problems in practice.
 I work mainly with Java and Spring Boot, building APIs and systems with a focus on simplicity, organization, and real value.

 Currently, I’m focused on evolving as a developer, improving my skills and building projects that actually help people.
+I’m also learning Mandarin Chinese, expanding my communication skills and global perspective.

 ---